ALRIGHT, you all want to get all spiritual in India. I know this because you e-mail me about it.

 Across RAM jhula it is LESS touristy, but more busy and crowded, than across LAKSHMAN jhula.

 When to go?
-March to October
+October to March

 Sleeping: We stayed one night up in the High Banks at New Bhandari Swiss Cottage.
 I don’t recommend it.
 They guy did not pick us up at the bus stop as we pre-arranged and was actually really rude.
 It was a 45 minute walk to Ram Jhula where we found our ashram to finish out our stay in Rishikesh.
 I actually don’t recommend the High Bank area at all.